 At last, no layers upon stacks upon fishes.
 Only Elmer and the head of his smiling cow (essentials), the source (of connection, future Albert).

 I study the giant cow above the grand entrance, suppress a craving for small cubes of cheese wrapped in foil.

 I grunt my way through the sticky revolving door and stumble into the horseshoe-shaped lobby, the inside air thicker than arms and ankles.
 Glass walls with walkways wind behind me.
 Behind her: stolid double doors guarded by a small black pad and a tiny red glow.

-Her: honing her living statue routine, Stock Photo of Formidable Admin Atop Imposing Desk in Lobby Center, phone between shoulder and ear (both hers), smiling but not overly so, tortoise shell glasses, long black skirt, black jacket, white blouse, peacock feather in bunned hair.
+Her: honing her living statue bit: Stock Photo of Formidable Admin Atop Imposing Desk in Lobby Center, phone between shoulder and ear (both hers), smiling but not overly so, tortoise shell glasses, long black skirt, black jacket, white blouse, peacock feather in bunned hair.